gait-ai/gait/resources/welcome.md

 ## Usage

 ### Managing Panel Chats

-1. Open the Gait Copilot side view by clicking on the Gait Copilot icon in the Activity Bar.
+1. Open the gait side view by clicking on the gait icon in the Activity Bar.
 2. Use the Panel View to stage or unstage chats, similar to managing files in a Git commit.

 ### Viewing AI-Generated Code Prompts